LindseyM20/readme-generator/README.md

   Contact me

   ## Tests
-  Command to run tests: npm test
+  Command to run tests: N/A

   ## License
   The contents of this repository are protected under the MIT license